krachzack/atolla/protocol/doc/Atolla Protocol.md

 ## Endianness
 Multi-byte integers are always transmitted in little endian byte order.
-Hence, bytes within an integer with a lower byte offset are more significant.
+Hence, bytes within an integer with a higher byte offset are more significant.
 Implementations on big endian based systems must convert between internal and network representations when sending or receiving.